-Gordon Ramsay of Kitchen Nightmares and Hell's Kitchen Fame has opened 5 restaurants on the Las Vegas strip.
+Gordon Ramsay of Kitchen Nightmares and Hell's Kitchen fame has opened five restaurants on the Las Vegas strip.
 While you might not hear him screaming from the kitchen, you will get a taste of what makes this chef one of the hottest commodities on the culinary scene.
 You'll get your fill of Gordon Ramsay in Las Vegas.

-The 300-seat restaurant is already the hottest reservation in town with nearly 25,000 confirmed reservations through the first 6 months of operation.
-Lunch and dinner guests will be delighted to be able to sample some of the television show’s favorites including crispy skin salmon and the lobster butternut squash risotto.
+The 300-seat restaurant was already the hottest reservation in town on its opening weekend; nearly 25,000 confirmed reservations had already been made for the first 6 months of operation.
+Lunch and dinner guests will be delighted to be able to sample some of the television show’s favorites including crispy skin salmon and the lobster risotto.
 Gordon Ramsay staples such as the Beef Wellington and the pan seared scallops will delight Ramsay fans.
-The cocktail program is quite strong and is pulled together with “Notes From Gordon,” a gin concoction that comes complete with a personalized note... from the chef himself.
+The cocktail program is quite strong and is pulled together with “Notes From Gordon,” a gin concoction that comes complete with a personalized note from the chef himself.

 Hell’s Kitchen is open daily for lunch and dinner in the Roman Plaza just outside the lobby.

-Everyone in my food circles is quite excited about the burger at Gordon Ramsay BurGR.
+Everyone in my food circle is quite excited about the burger at Gordon Ramsay Burger.
 The burgers are good.
-The combination of tri-tip, brisket, and sirloin make for a good piece of beef, and when placed between those two buns, they are a dynamic combo.
+The combination of chuck, brisket, and sirloin make for a good piece of beef, and when placed between those two buns, they are a dynamic combo.
 Pop a dawg inside that bun and now you are talking about some serious excitement when it comes to flavorful food.
 Split a burger and a dawg and you have a very good meal for a fairly low price.

 Gordon Ramsay Pub and Grill at Caesars Palace